FukaiKoda/FukaiKoda/README.md

-👋 Hello there, world!
-I’m @FukaiKoda!
-✨ Welcome to my corner of GitHub!

 🚀 I’m diving deep into the exciting realm of Computer Science, where I get to explore the wonders of technology and innovation!

 💻 Right now, I’m on a journey to master the C programming language—a timeless classic that opens the door to understanding the very foundations of coding!